labrujasiete/WineSip-Presentation/README.md

 - **Authentication:** Google login functionality is already implemented, allowing users to log in using their Google accounts.
 Support for other common social networks is still pending.

 - **State Management:** The app uses the Provider package as a state manager, ensuring efficient and organized state management throughout the application.

 - **Backend:** The functionality of the app relies heavily on Firebase, including Firebase Firestore for data storage and Firebase Storage for handling media assets.

+- **Backend:** The functionality of the app relies heavily on Firebase, including Firebase Firestore for data storage and Firebase Storage for handling media assets.